Platydoris formosa (Alder & Hancock,

 is a moderately rare species found in tide pools and subtidally to 20 m

 (66 ft) at moderately exposed to highly exposed rocky sites.
-A pair of
+Mature

 in about eight days